Schools partially open with enhanced social distancing measures.

 Phase 2: Mostly remote; in-person for small groups only

 - Most students will engage in a 100% remote-learning environment four days per week, following Phase One remote learning expectations.

-- Provide consistency and easy access to a student's remote learning resources in one place via online learning pages.
+- Remote learning resources area available via online learning pages.
 For example, an elementary teacher's page may feature messages from the teacher, and links to Google Classroom, Microsoft Teams, other learning applications.

 - Smaller, select groups of students will meet for in-person learning, while following social distancing protocols.

 - Mental health services and supports are available.

 - Students have remote learning, following remote learning expectations, and have scheduled check-ins at school in small groups with their teacher.
 Frequency and length of check-ins is based on health guidelines and orders.

 - Service providers collaborate with teachers to support for students.

 - Nonessential visitors, volunteers and activities may be restricted at schools.

 Middle and High Schools